NJ Contractor Registration No. 13VH04670800 - Joseph Routis, General Manager

 CONVERTING FROM OIL, NATURAL OR PROPANE GAS TO FUEL-LESS HEATING

-If you have a home that is not equipped with central air, fuelless heating is the way to convert especially if you are an oil or propane gas user.
+If you have a home or business in New Jersey that is not equipped with central air, fuelless heating is the way to convert especially if you are an oil or propane gas user.
 Propane has the added expense of being shipped and stored and then shipped again to the customer's location creating prices that range from being slightly cheaper that fuel oil to one that is more expensive than fuel oil.
+We perform oil and gas conversions to renewable fuel-less heating in Newark, Jersey City, Bayonne, Hoboken, Harrison, Edison, Linden, Elizabeth and other municipalities in New Jersey.
+We provide fuel conversion services in Hudson, Bergen, Passaic, Sussex, Essex, Union, Middlesex and Morris in these New Jersey counties.

 Fuel-less air conditioning systems typically provide heat from the source air outside or underground via geothermal heating.
 Geothermal heating is considered the greenest of the green when it comes to Green Renewable Energy.
 Its efficiency can approach nearly 600%, while air source fuelless heating systems approach close to 400% in efficiency.
 They can come as mini split ductless ac systems or with chilled and hot water for cooling and heating to an air conditioned space.
 These mini split ductless ac systems allow conversions to fuelless heating along with high efficiency cooling; something to consider when a conventional ducted air conditioning system would cause a lot of disruption and added expense to install.
 Other fuelless heating systems are of the chiller type where hot water for heating and/or chilled water is piped in and distributed via ductwork or baseboard and radiant heating.
 Either system may be suitable for you depending on your needs and house structure.
 Come and talk to us about Fuel-less heating and high efficiency air conditioning.